ksu-cs-textbooks/cis300/content/hashing/rehashing.md

 one.
 As we do this, we will need to re-compute the hash function for each key, as the hash function has now changed.
 We therefore need two nested loops.
-The outer loop iterates through the locations in the old table, and the inner loop iterates as long as the linked list at the current table location is non-empty.
+The outer loop iterates through the locations in the old table, and the inner loop iterates through the linked list at that location.
 On each iteration of the inner loop:

-  - Use a local variable to save a reference to the first cell in the linked list at the current table location.
+  1. Use a local variable to save another reference to the current cell in the linked list at the current table location.
-  - Remove this cell from this linked list.
+  2. Advance to the next cell in the list.
-  - Using the hash function, compute the new array location of the key in this cell.
+  3. Using the hash function, compute the new array location of the key in the cell that was saved in step 1.
-  - Insert this cell into the beginning of the linked list at the new array location in the new table.
+  4. Insert this cell into the beginning of the linked list at the new array location in the new table.

+{{% notice warning %}}

+It is important to do step 2 above prior to step 4, as inserting a cell into a new list will lose the reference to the next cell in the old list.

+{{% /notice %}}